University of Waterloo Faculty of Engineering: Student life

-Many students in the Faculty participate in the University of Waterloo Engineering Society.
+Many students in the faculty participate in the University of Waterloo Engineering Society.
 Due to the co-op nature of the program, the society is split into two sub societies, named "Society A" and "Society B".
 Each term, one society is in academic term, and the other on a co-op work term.
 The society in academic term runs events both on and off campus as well as services in the society's office.
 Its charity events include an annual "Bus Push" where student volunteers raise money by pulling a Grand River Transit bus seven kilometres from campus to Kitchener City Hall.

 First-year students receive yellow hard hats during their orientation week symbolizing their adherence of the principles of engineering.
 The society's mascot is a 60" (1,524mm) pipe wrench called the TOOL (formerly the RIDGID TOOL).
 TOOL appears at events organized by the Engineering Society.

 Engineering students are grouped into classes based on their program.
 Class sizes never exceed 150 students and vary between disciplines.
 There are over 100 students for Nanotechnology, Computer, Electrical, Mechanical, Mechatronics, Software and Systems Design Engineering, and smaller class sizes for Chemical, Environmental, Management, Civil and Geological Engineering as well as Architecture.

 University of Waterloo Engineering hosts speedfriending events that enable students to interact virtually.

 University of Waterloo Engineering students participate in engineering-related competitions.
 In 2016, a student team won the grand prize at the Hydrogen Education Foundation's 2016 Hydrogen Student Design Contest - a competition between teams from around the globe.

 In 2018, a University of Waterloo Engineering student team took first place in the Intercollegiate Rocket Engineering Competition at Spaceport America in New Mexico.
 In 2019, a team won the Team Sportsmanship award in the same competition.

 At the 2020 Canadian Engineering Competition, University of Waterloo Engineering student teams won first place in the Innovative Design category and the Programming challenge.
 And in 2021, a student team was at the top of the standings in VEX U robotics event operated by the Robotics Education and Competition Foundation.
 The team was ranked first among 77 teams from around the world.

 In 2022, a Waterloo Engineering student won the top prize in the student category of Build the Impossible, an international competition organized to increase visibility around the world to mass timber innovation.
 And a student team from the University of Waterloo took top prize in the water environment design category at the Water Environment Federation's 2022 Student Design Competition in New Orleans.

 Capstone Design

 The Capstone Design project allows Waterloo Engineering students to conceptualize and design a project that is related to their discipline.
 Capstone ideas led to the creation of Athos, BufferBox, the Myo Armband and the Pebble smartwatch.

-The project is supported by industry partners with the following financial awards provided: